danwells96/ARISES/DocFiles/Focus Group Report.md

 **Bi-Focal Display**
 Agreed Proposals
 * Current Blood glucose to be large and central with trend arrow
-* Date at the top should include day of the week
+* Label at the tsop should include day of the week
 * Ability to click on current date and  from their select any historical date to jump to
 * Limit number of previous days represented on the bi-focal sidebands to three
 * Increase size to maximise usage of screen real estate